 Imagine this.
 It’s the pre-covid era, and you get to the office while wading through the traffic like a pro, you have your first coffee in the morning, your team enters, your tasks for the day are laid out, you brainstorm and crack brilliant ideas, and you go home happy with a sense of having achieved something.
 Life was good, right?

 With the whole world batting the supposedly last leg of covid-19 and companies still reeling from the work-from-home set-up, it could be a bit of a struggle to create a positive virtual environment for your employees.
 The pressure to create an engaging culture and drive the office energy while working from home is draining.

 Spencer Waldron, Head of Remote Communications at Prezi recommends that at least 25% of the video meetings should be asynchronous.
-Asynchronous meetings facilitate in creating a culture that allows remote workers from different geographies to receive the essential information without having to be actually present in the meeting.
+Asynchronous meetings facilitate n the creation of a culture that allows remote workers from different geographies to receive essential information without having to be actually present in the meeting.
 A survey from Prezi also reveals that in the case of conducting a live meeting, the optimal length should ideally be 18 minutes, in order to have an employee’s fullest attention.

 Here are five ways in which you can create a positive, exciting and engaging work atmosphere for your remote workers

 Instead of dumping your employees with hours of formal meetings that often happen with at least half the attendees on mute, create an inclusive culture that transcends just work.
 For instance, early Friday evening Netflix Parties or trying out a trending Instagram reel could be a starter.